 To discuss the compensation you can seek for your car accident injuries, contact Hollander Law Firm Accident Injury Lawyers for a free consultation.

-How Common Are Self-Driving Car Accidents?
+How Common Are Self-Driving Car Accidents In Boca Raton, Florida?

 The NHTSA requires manufacturers to report self-driving car accidents where the driving software was operating within 30 seconds of the crash.
 The NHTSA uses these reports to compile statistics about self-driving car accidents.